ccswbs/UoGd7-Training/FreqAQ.md

 ## 11. In the news feature, does the "posted" date change every time someone edits?

+No. The posted date does not change if a user edits the news item.
+The only time the news item's date will change is if someone edits the authoring date at the bottom of the edit section.

 ## 12. Can we add and image slideshow in body of page?